Department of Geosciences

 An advanced introduction to setting up and solving boundary value problems relevant to the solid Earth sciences.
 Topics include heat flow, fluid flow, elasticity and plate flexure, and rock rheology, with applications to mantle convection, magma transport, lithospheric deformation, structural geology, and fault mechanics.
 Prerequisites: MAT 201 or 202.
 Two 90-minute lectures.
 A. Rubin

-GEO 464 Radiogenic Isotopes Fall
+GEO 464 Radiogenic Isotopes Not offered this year

 Theory and methodology of radiogenic isotope geochemistry, as applied to topics in the geosciences, including the formation and differentiation of the Earth and solar system, thermal and temporal evolution of orogenic belts, and the rates and timing of important geochemical, biotic, and climatic events in earth history.
 Two 90-minute lectures.
 B. Schoene